gwu-libraries/TweetSets/README.md

 has been created, so users are not affected by reloading.

 ### Loading with Apache Spark
-When using the Spark loader, the dataset files must be located at the dataset filepath on all nodes (e.g., by having separate copies or using a network share such as [NFS](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-16-04)).
+When using the Spark loader, the dataset files must be located at the dataset filepath on all nodes.
+All nodes must also have access to shared directory (`tweetset_data/full_datasets`) for creating the full extracts.
+For creating full extracts, this process is more efficient than the method described below ("Creating a manual extract").

-In general, using Spark withing Docker is tricky because the Spark driver, Spark master, and Spark nodes all need to be able to communicate and the ports are dynamically selected.
+In general, using Spark within Docker is tricky because the Spark driver, Spark master, and Spark nodes all need to be able to communicate and the ports are dynamically selected.
 (Some of the ports can be fixed, but supporting multiple simultaneous loaders requires leaving some dynamic.)
 This doesn't play well with Docker's port mapping, since the hostnames and ports that Spark advertises internally